|This is an unofficial version.

 (l) governing the premises where dead human bodies may be embalmed and the methods and materials that may be used;

-(n) respecting the records to be kept by licensed funeral directors and embalmers and by the board, including, but not limited to, the form and content of records, the manner in which they must be kept and the length of time they must be retained;
+(n) respecting the records to be kept by licensed funeral directors and embalmers and by the director, including, but not limited to, the form and content of records, the manner in which they must be kept and the length of time they must be retained;

 (o) [repealed] S.M.
 2011, c.
 29, s.
 15;

 (p) [repealed] S.M.
 2021, c.
 61, s.
 63;

 (q) respecting the registration of persons under section 19 and prescribing the fees for registration;